E.On Scholarships for PEIK

 Eligible students will be Juniors or Seniors (or will be a Junior in the Fall) for the year the scholarship is paid out, have at least a 3.0 GPA, have already applied for the PEIK Certificate, have taken power and energy classes and are actively working towards the certificate.

-To apply, please fill out this Current Student Scholarship Application.
-Be sure to answer YES to the question regarding PEIK.
-Students are encouraged to include a letter of recommendation from PEIK faculty with their application and also list their planned schedule for taking the required classes.
-Students applying for the PEIK scholarship may also be considered for other College of Engineering Scholarships.The deadline for this scholarship is April 15.
+To apply, please visit Scholarship Universe (https://studentsuccess.uky.edu/financial-aid-and-scholarships/services/scholarshipuniverse).
+Be sure to answer YES to the question regarding PEIK, if indeed you have already applied for the PEIK certificate and submit your course plan for taking the required classes with the application.
+Students are encouraged to include a letter of recommendation from PEIK faculty with their application.
+Students applying for the PEIK scholarship may also be considered for other merit and/or need-based College of Engineering Scholarships by completing an application at Current Student Application (https://www.engr.uky.edu/students/undergraduate/scholarships/scholarships-current-students).

 The IEEE PES Scholarship Plus Initiative, organized by the IEEE, is committed to shaping the future of the power and energy industry by attracting highly qualified electrical engineering students to the field by rewarding the top electrical engineering students in the U.S., Puerto Rico, and Canada, and encourage them to pursue careers in power & energy.
 Online application information is available at http://www.ee-scholarship.org/.